 - Revise and see if the content is error-free.

 An email is different from a face-to-face or phone conversation.
 It is a record that anybody can use against study abroad agents like you.
 Thus, you can never be overly cautious about writing and sending a business letter as study abroad agents.
-Similarly, immigration agency management software can also help you a lot.

 According to Wikipedia, a business letter is usually a letter from one company to another, or between such organizations and their customers, clients and other external parties.